Beastslash/about/governance/policies/code-of-conduct.md

 * additional sanctions that the company deems appropriate.

 ## Amendments
-This policy is subject to change by the company president at any time for any reason.
-If a change happens, then the president or their designee will notify all community members.
+This policy is subject to change by the company president or their designee at any time for any reason.
+If a change happens, then Beastslash will notify all community members.